YaronWittenstein/Yaronwittenstein/content/post/svm/index.md

 matching **page slice**.
 Only after that can we perform a batch commit of all the storage changes in one shot.

 Actually, this is a recursive process, since an unbounded data-structure may also hold unbounded data-structures.
 For example: say we have a list of **maps**, or a **map** from **string** to **list**.
-This means we'll need to traverse the innermost unbounded data-structures first, setting off a chain reaction whereby each data-structure notifies its parent about its new state -- until finally reaching the top level contract storage (what we have today).
+This means we'll need to traverse the innermost unbounded data-structures first, setting off a chain reaction whereby each data-structure notifies its parent about its new state -- until finally reaching the top-level contract storage (what we have today).

 We need to do more research on how to represent each unbounded data-structure.
 We may end up having an [MPT][mpt] Ethereum-style for each such data-structure.
 Maybe different data-structures will have different methods for managing their states.